Skip to main content

 2-Pin 1.25mm RTC battery connector for connecting a real-time clock battery to maintain accurate system time during power loss.

-MicroSD Card Slot
+microSD Card Slot

-For inserting a MicroSD card, which can be used as a system boot device or for additional storage.
+For inserting a microSD card, which can be used as a system boot device or for additional storage.

 GPIO: 14-Pin Expansion Header